-The nine-cluster solution revealed additional fine-grained topographical organization, with each of the three major zones fractionating into 2-4 smaller regions (84% of all voxels within each zone overlapped with its putative subregions).
+At the coarsest level, MFC divided into three broad bilateral clusters organized along the rostral-caudal axis.
+The nine-cluster solution revealed additional fine-grained topographical organization, with each of the three major zones fractionating into 2-4 smaller regions (84% of all voxels within each zone overlapped with its putative sub-regions).
+We henceforth refer to the clusters from the 3-cluster solution as “zones” to differentiate them from clusters in the 9-cluster solution, which we refer to as “sub-regions”.